Testimony: Lee County DA’s Office felt like a frat house with drinking and video games

 During opening statements, prosecutors told jurors Hughes helped Stokes secure a job as a Chambers County prosecutor.
 Prosecutors say Hughes was notified Stokes was in the process of potentially filing a sex discrimination lawsuit.
 Hughes allegedly worked with an attorney to arrange a $45,000 settlement for Stokes, which prosecutors say Hughes took out a personal loan to pay.
 Prosecutors say Hughes acted illegally when paying for his attorney’s fee.
 They claim Hughes took out $14,000 from the Distinct Attorneys Fund, which is taxpayer money, to pay his attorney to settle the private matter.

 Hughes’s defense team maintains their client is innocent and had no criminal intent in their opening statement to the jury.
+His defense team says Hughes participated fully in the investigation because he didn’t do anything wrong.
+His defense will have an opportunity to present their side of the case when the prosecution finishes calling their witnesses.
 Testimony is expected to continue Thursday in the trial.
 It is not known if Hughes will take the stand in his defense.